Flood advice for developers

 Developers are advised to follow the non-statutory technical standards for sustainable drainage systems.
 These should be used in conjunction with the National Planning Policy Framework and Planning Practice Guidance.

-Southampton City Council as the Lead Local Flood Authority is a statutory consultee on major planning applications for surface water management.
+As the lead local flood authority, we are a statutory consultee on major planning applications for surface water management.

-The council has produced Local SuDS Design Guidance to assist developers, designers and consultants who are seeking guidance on the requirements for the design of Sustainable Drainage Systems in Southampton.
+We have produced Local SuDS Design Guidance to assist developers, designers and consultants who are seeking guidance on the requirements for the design of sustainable drainage systems in Southampton.

-This guidance should complement the National Standards and will be used by Southampton City Council when consulting on planning applications relating to sustainable drainage.
+This guidance should complement the National Standards and will be used by us when consulting on planning applications relating to sustainable drainage.

-Pre-application advice should be sought from the council as early in the planning process as possible, in order to identify all design requirements, issues and opportunities, as well as to avoid delays later in the planning stages.
+Pre-application advice should be sought from us as early in the planning process as possible, in order to identify all design requirements, issues, and opportunities, as well as to avoid delays in the later planning stages.

 Further information on incorporating SuDS at the master planning stage can be found in a guide for master planning sustainable drainage into developments (2013).